Star Club de Caudry: Decline and collapse

 In 1967, SC Caudry merged with US Viesly, a modest club from a neighboring village, in order to form "Star Union", which failed to rise to the French Amateur Championship, and following the team's relegation to the 1st departmental division in 1972, the club was dissolved, with US Viesly regaining its independence.
 In 2012 and 2013, the town's historical museum organized an exhibition on the Star Club.

 Two years after the merger with Viesly, the town of Caudry saw the founding of a new football club: Entente sportive de Caudry, which considers itself the successor to Star Club.
 The club still exists in the 21st century, and as of 2017–18, it plays in Regional 4, and its reserve team in D2.

 Notable players

-The club's most renowned footballer was Émilien Méresse, who went on to play professionally for Fives and Lille, with whom he won the 1945–46 French Division 1, and even earning a international cap for the French national team in a friendly match against Yugoslavia at Parc des Princes, which ended in a 1–0 loss.
+The club's most renowned footballer was Émilien Méresse, who went on to play professionally for Fives and Lille, with whom he won the 1945–46 French Division 1, and even earning an international cap for the French national team in a friendly match against Yugoslavia at Parc des Princes, which ended in a 1–0 loss.